JupiterOne/sdk/docs/development.md

 To assist developers working with the integration framework, a `j1-integration` CLI tool will also be exposed by this project.

+### Authentication

+For commands that require interaction with JupiterOne's API, the CLI will provide ways or inputing credentials.
+To support that, all commands that interact with an API will accept an `--api-key` option.

+For convenience when developing locally, we will also look for a `JUPITERONE_API_KEY` environment variable for an API key to use.

 ### Supported commands

 Initially, the CLI will support a limited interface consisting of only three